 - Lenders generally charge origination fees and other closing costs for a reverse mortgage.
-Lenders also may charge servicing fees during the term of the mortgage.
-The lender generally sets these fees and costs.
+Lenders may charge servicing fees during the term of the mortgage.
+The lender sets these fees and costs.
 The loan proceeds you receive are not tax deductible, income.

 - Reverse mortgages may have fixed or variable rates.
 Most have variable rates that are tied to a financial index and will likely change according to market conditions.